danielthegray/thedanielgray.github.io/cv/index.md

 I am still kind of getting the hang of all the web stuff... so bear with me!
 And feel free to send any suggestions to.... uh....
-I don't want to put my email in plain text here just yet. :) I'll update it hear when I figure something out.
+I don't want to put my email in plain text here just yet. :) I'll update it here when I figure something out.

 I studied for 4.5 years in Bolivia (at the Universidad Privada Boliviana) where I got the equivalent of a Bachelor's degree in Computer Science.
 (2009-2013)